 So make sure you run your boiler every now and then even during the off-season to make sure it remains functional when needed.

 Another benefit of this practice is that unwanted particles and dirt will not accumulate on the radiator or other components.
 Make sure you turn on the heating feature frequently during the summertime, so that the hot water circulates in the pipes.
+These practices can help boiler life duration considerably.

 Tip 5: Do Not Forget To Insulate The Pipes